geobtaa/geoblacklight_admin/README.md

 * DRY up Engine routing
 * Remove legacy GEOMG / B1G everywhere...
 * Send GBLADMIN JavaScript pack to NPM like Blacklight
-* Likely a lot more polish to be uncovered...
+* Likely some more polish to be uncovered...